Common name: Hickory Wattle

 Other Australian states: Qld Vic.

 Text by P.G.
-Kodela (December 2005) Taxon concept: P.G.
+Kodela (last edited May 2012) Taxon concept: P.G.
 Kodela & G.J.
 Harden, Flora of NSW Vol. 2 (2002)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.